dieggsy/alfred-atmos/README.md

 # Atmos #

-Alfred workflow to query a python port of Matlab's [atmosisa][atm].

-Retrieves temperature, speed of sound, pressure, and density at queried altitude.
+Retrieves temperature, speed of sound, pressure, and density at queried altitude, acording on International Standar Atmosphere model.

-I mostly created this for one particular semester in school where I had to get ISA values at certain altitudes very often.
-May or may not be useful to you.
+Basically a python port of Matlab's [atmosisa][atm].

 ## Usage ##